Skip to contents

 If something more elaborate is needed than italics, bolding, subscripts, and superscripts, we can use LaTeX instead.
 The ob_latex function can place an image of a LaTeX equation in a ggplot diagram.

 For example, suppose I want to label a latent variable’s variance with the symbol σe2\sigma_e^2.
-This symbol would be difficult to render in HTML, so we can render it in LaTeX instead.
+This symbol would be difficult to render in pure HTML, so we can render it in LaTeX instead.

 ggdiagram(font_family = "Roboto Condensed") +